-Many college and universities around the world offer a BSc in Gender Studies.
-You may also find online schools providing coursework toward the degree.
+If a student is looking into achieving a BA in Gender Studies, he or she may be able to look online for courses or locally at universities close to home.
 Search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.